Forecasting with time series imaging: Introduction

-Having revisited the literature on feature-based time series forecasting, we found that (i) although researcher often highlight the usefulness of time series features in selecting the best forecasting method, most of the existing approaches depend on the manual choice of an appropriate set of features, which makes the forecast process rely on the data and the expertise of the forecasters \citep{fulcher2018feature} and inflexible, and (ii) the current literature on feature-based forecasting focuses on global features of time series, leaving local characteristics underemphasized.
-In some instances, the local dynamics of time series contain important information such as a heart failure in medical signals or an irregular weather change.
+Having revisited the literature on feature-based time series forecasting, we find that (i) although researchers often highlight the usefulness of time series features in selecting the best forecasting method, most of the existing approaches depend on the manual choice of an appropriate set of features, which makes the forecast process that relies on the data and the expertise of the forecasters inflexible \citep{fulcher2018feature}, and more importantly (ii) the current literature on feature-based forecasting focuses on global features of time series, leaving local characteristics under-emphasized.
+In some instances, the local dynamics of time series contain important information such as heart failure in medical signals and irregular weather changes.
 Therefore, exploiting automated feature extraction from time series data becomes vital.
-Inspired by the recent work of \citet{hatami2017bag} and \citet{wang2015Imaging}, this paper aims to explore time series forecasting based on model averaging with the idea of time series imaging, from which time series global and local features can be automatically extracted using computer vision algorithms.
-The proposed approach enables automated feature extraction.
-This new approach for time series forecasting is more flexible than forecasting based on manually curated time series features.
+Inspired by the recent work of \citet{hatami2017bag} and \citet{wang2015Imaging} in time series classification tasks, this paper aims to explore time series forecasting based on model averaging with the idea of time series imaging, from which time series global and local features can be automatically extracted using computer vision algorithms.
+The proposed approach also enables automated feature extraction.
+This novel approach for time series forecasting is more flexible than forecasting based on manually curated time series features.

 The rest of the paper is organized as follows.
 Section~\ref{method} presents our feature extraction method for time series imaging.
-In Section~\ref{forecasting}, we describe how to assign weights to a group of candidate forecasting methods based on time series images features and perform forecasting method combinations based on those weights.
-Section~\ref{experiments} applies our image-based time series forecasting combination method to the M4 dataset.
-Section~\ref{conclusion} concludes the paper and discusses ways forward.
+In Section~\ref{forecasting}, we describe how to assign weights to a group of candidate forecasting methods using imaging-based time series features and perform forecast combination accordingly.
+Section~\ref{experiments} applies our imaging-based time series forecast combination method to two large collections of real datasets, namely the M4 competition dataset and the Tourism competition dataset.
+Section~\ref{sec:discussions} provides our discussions and insights, as well as several possible future research directions.
+Section~\ref{sec:conclusion} concludes the paper.